artefactual/archivematica-fpr-admin/docs/index.rst

 * Event detail - Extracts information about a given tool in order to be inserted into a generated METS file.
 * Transcription
-* Verification - Validates a file produced by another command.
+* Validation - Validates a file produced by another command.
 For instance, a tool could use Exiftool or JHOVE to determine whether a thumbnail produced by a normalization command was valid and well-formed.